bajamircea/bajamircea.github.io/_posts/2018-08-05-partition.markdown

 values for which the predicate returns `false`, but does not preserve the order of the values for which the predicate retrns `true`.

-Other related algorithms make different choices.

-One choice is to not give any stability guarantees.
-That's what `std::partition` does.
-For bidirectional iterators there is an algorithm that has fewer swaps, but gives up any stability guarantees.

-The other choice is to provide stability guarantees for all the values in the sequence, at the cost of more work.
-That's what `stable_partition` does.

 # Algorithmic complexity